mjkwon2021/SAFIRE/README.md

 ## 📚 Citation

-If you find this repository helpful, please consider citing our paper:
+If you find this repository helpful, please cite our paper:

 [//]: # (AAAI version:)